 “Can I get a refund?”

 Be sure of what you want and your schedule before you commit.
 After you pay your invoice it will not be refunded under any circumstance.
 If you are not sure wait until you are.
-I have very few time slots so I must be sure you really want to learn here and are committed to at least giving it a try for one 16-week block.
+I have very few time slots so you must be sure you really want to learn here and are committed to at least giving it a try for one 16-week block.
 Besides, making any decision after only a few sessions would be completely dubious since it is impossible to assess progress after such a short time.

 “What if I miss a session?”

 You can push out two sessions for every block of 16.
-Missed sessions after two are simply lost and each occurrence reduces your VIP score.
-In the Summer months push-outs are unlimited.
+Missed sessions after two are simply lost.
+In the Summer months the number increases to four.

 Life happens.
 I get it.
 Weather, traffic, homework, conflicting events, unexpected opportunities, over-scheduled exhaustion, all are understandable but they don’t change the reality that there is very little flexibility in the schedule.

-You can also push-out sessions during the holidays.
+You can also push-out sessions within four days of a calendar holiday.

-⚠️ Always inform me immediately if you are not coming or you automatically forfeit your push-out after 10 minutes late.
+Always inform me immediately if you are not coming or you automatically forfeit your push-out after 10 minutes late.

 "Can I get a free make-up at another time?